stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/twitter-ads-object.md

     required: true
     credential: true
     description: |
       Your {{ form-property.display-name }} OAuth application's consumer secret.
-It is obtained when you create an OAuth app with Google.
+This is obtained when you create an OAuth app with Twitter.
     value: "<CONSUMER_SECRET>"
 ---